FAQ

 About Net Metering

 Net metering (salderingsregeling) is a scheme where electricity you feed back to the grid is offset against your consumption at the same rate.
 This scheme will end completely on January 1, 2027.
-From that date, you will only receive a low feed-in tariff (around €0.05/kWh) for all electricity you export to the grid, which is much lower than the price you pay for electricity from the grid.
+With a FIXED contract, you'll only receive ~€0.0025/kWh net (after feed-in costs).
+With a DYNAMIC contract, you receive market price (~€0.04-0.06/kWh during solar hours), which is 16-24× higher!

 The impact depends on several factors: the number of solar panels you have, your consumption pattern, and the type of energy contract you choose.
 In general, your energy bill will increase because you will be paid less for the electricity you feed back to the grid.
 Our calculator shows you exactly what this means for your situation, taking into account your specific solar panel setup and consumption profile.